ghost368/ghost368.github.io/linux/X11_forwarding.md

-On server linux:
+* On server linux:

-Validate is whether ssh on the X client is configured to forward X11, ensure “/etc/ssh/ssh_config” has the following values.
+validate is whether ssh on the X client is configured to forward X11, ensure “/etc/ssh/ssh_config” has the following values.

 ```
 X11Forwarding yes